DynamoDS/RefineryPrimer/02-getting-started/02-01_anatomy-of-a-good-generative-design-process.md

 * What do you want to design?
 * What are the design parameters?
+* What is the reasonable range for these parameters?
 * What conditions must the design satisfy?
 * What must not be present in a final design?
 * What makes the design a success or a failure?
 * What aspects would you like to maximize or minimize?

 Answering these questions not only clarifies the problem at hand in the designer’s mind, but also helps break the problem into smaller components that will be used in each stage of the generative design process.
-The more questions you formulate and the more precisely you can answer these questions, the more relevant the outputs of a generative process will be.
+The more relevant questions you formulate and the more precisely you can answer these questions, the more relevant the outputs of a generative process will be.

 **Example**